Welcome, Guest. Please login or register.

 "On Hold" is pretty much the same, as Deleted.

-If page is not publicly available for a long time and can't be accessed by a person following a link or a bookmark, or can't be accessed by search engines, it has no value to both.
+If page is not publicly available for a long time and can't be accessed by a person following a link or a bookmark, or can't be accessed by replacement engines, it has no value to both.

-What I was suggesting to do is to reuse old Live listings (as they may have accumulated links and are already noticed by search engines) for similar products.
+What I was suggesting to do is to reuse old Live listings (as they may have accumulated links and are already noticed by replacement engines) for similar products.
 So if you sold one Birthday Card and need to post a new Birthday Card, reuse the old listing.
 However, this will not work in every case.
 Your old listing might have comments on it that refer to the old product or your old product might have been featured in a blog somewhere, so you might want to leave old listing as is and create a new one instead.

 You can delete listings that you never plan to use again and that have been on hold for a while.